Craig Farquhar

-Craig Farquhar (born 9 May 2003) is a Northern Irish professional footballer who plays for Crystal Palace as a defender.
+Craig John Farquhar (born 9 May 2003) is a Northern Irish professional footballer who plays for Solihull Moors on loan from club Barnet.

-Career
+Club career

-Born in Ballymena, Farquhar spent his early career with Ballymena United, Dundela and Larne.
+Born in Ballymena, Farquhar spent his early career with Ballymena United and on loan at Dundela.
+In June 2023, he signed for Larne for an undisclosed fee.
 After signing for Larne in June 2023 he turned professional.
-Farquhar signed for Crystal Palace in January 2024.
+Farquhar signed for Crystal Palace in January 2024, also for an undisclosed fee.